fedexultra/cloudfile-ui/CONTRIBUTING.md

 # Within this rebase session, change all lines except the first from 'pick' to 's'.
 Once saved, a second dialog will follow allowing you to alter commit messages.
 Keep the first message and alter its contents to reflect the overall change.
 ```

-7. Once all feature work has been pushed, create a [Merge Request](https://gitlab.tableausoftware.com/cloud-connect/cloudfile-ui/merge_requests/new) back to `dev` using the gitlab UI.
+7. Once the feature branch has been pushed, create a [Merge Request](https://gitlab.tableausoftware.com/cloud-connect/cloudfile-ui/merge_requests/new) back to `dev` using the gitlab UI.
 8. When feedback is addressed and approval is granted from a reviewer, accept the merge request  back to `dev`.
 9. When the team wants to release, `dev` should be merged to `beta`, and `beta` to `prod-vn`.
 This can all be driven from the gitlab UI.